Skip to content

 Tag

 A tag is a user defined identifier for an ExecNode.
-Every ExecNode can have a no tag or multiple _tag_s.
+Every ExecNode is allowed to have zero, one or multiple tags.

 You can tag an ExecNode with an str.
-You can also tag it using multiple tags (Tuple[str])
+For multiple tags simply use a tuple (Tuple[str]).

 def a():